Balcombe fracking protests: Activists vow to stop drilling

 The company's chief executive, Francis Egan, has also previously said the drilling would not pose a threat to the village of Balcombe.

-He said: "We've no intention of ruining the countryside and we won't ruin the countryside."'Two lots of people'
+He said: "We've no intention of ruining the countryside and we won't ruin the countryside."

 Cabinet Office Minister Francis Maude said: "I absolutely think that Britain, which is sitting on very considerable energy reserves, should be exploiting those energy reserves wherever it makes sense to do it."